opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 Connectivity and Configuration Check
 ------------------------------------

-NFVbench allows to test connectivity to devices used with selected flow test, for example PVP.
+NFVbench allows to test connectivity to devices used with the selected packet path.
-It runs the whole test, but without actually sending any traffic or influencing interface counters.
+It runs the whole test, but without actually sending any traffic.
-It is also a good way to check if everything is configured properly in the config file and what versions of components are used.
+It is also a good way to check if everything is configured properly in the configuration file and what versions of components are used.

 To verify everything works without sending any traffic, use the --no-traffic option: